 Yes, SDLC can be applied to various software projects, including web applications, mobile apps, enterprise software, and embedded systems.
 However, the choice of SDLC methodology depends on factors like project complexity, team size, budget, and flexibility needs.

 Developer Experience (DevEx) is essential for boosting productivity, collaboration, and overall efficiency in software development.
 The right DevEx tools streamline workflows, provide actionable insights, and enhance code quality.
+New tools and new features are continually introduced to address evolving developer needs and improve the developer experience.

 We’ve explored the 10 best Developer Experience tools in 2025, highlighting their key features and limitations to help you choose the best fit for your team.
+Following best practices is vital to optimize developer experience and productivity.
+Satisfied developers are more productive and contribute to higher quality software.

 The DevEx tool must contain IDE plugins that enhance coding environments with syntax highlighting, code completion, and error detection features.
 They must also allow integration with external tools directly from the IDE and support multiple programming languages for versatility.